-1 1.
+10 1.
 Introduction

-Geophysics is the branch of science that involves the study of Earth via physical measurements.
-There are many types of geophysical measurements that can be made.
-Airborne geophysics deals with one of them.
-It uses data acquired in airborne surveys in assessment of mineral exploration potential over large areas.
-Measurements are usually made at an early stage of the exploration process, which can be of considerable help also in classification of soil types in the area.
+Geophysics is a Geoseienee that involves the study of the Earth via physical measurements.
+In this context, there are many types of physical measurements that can be studied.
+Airborne geophysics involved one of these types of measurements.
+It uses airborne data to characterize larger areas with mineral exploration potential.
+Measurements are typically taken at a preliminary point of the exploration process, after the soil of the area has been classified.

-9 The first geophysical method to utilize airborne research was the magnetic 10 method.
+The first geophysical method to utilize airborne research was the magnetic method.
 Discovered by Faraday, sec.
-XIX, the method was initially employed by 11 USSR (currently Russia) in 1936 (Hood, 1969) and adapted later with better 12 modifications by America in 1940 (Hood, 1969).
-Both countries had vested 13 interests in military, technology, particularly for submarine applications.
-After 14 some improvements, another early airborne survey was made in the US in 1944 15 using the Beech Staggerwing NC18575 (Morrison, 2004).

-16 The first geophysical airborne survey in Brazil carried out 60 years ago 17 (1953) in the city of Sao Joao Del Rey, state of Minas Gerais (Hildebrand 2004).
-18 It was conducted by the Prospec Company, which later became Geomag.
-The 19 survey utilized both magnetic and radiometric methods.
-The fixed wing aircraft 20 PBY-5 (Catalina) was used in the survey.
-It was equipped with a Fluxgate 21 magnetometer in the tail of the aircraft, which measured the total magnetic field, 22 in the tail of the aircraft (Hildebrand 2004).
-The system was totally analogue 23 type constructed using electromechanical units and an infinite series of valves.
-24 All the data processing was done manually because, at that time, analogue 25 data was recorded, tabulated, corrected, interpolated and plotted on a

-1 cartographic base.
-The data were then presented in the form of a profile overlay 2 on contour maps.
-All tracing were also manually carried out.
+XIX, the method was initially used by the USSR (current day Russia) in 1936 (Hood, 1969) and better adapted by America in 1940 (Hood, 1969).
+Both countries had a vested military interest in the technology, particularly for submarine applications.
+After some adaptations, another early flight was made in the US in 1944 using the Beech Staggerwing NC18575 (Morrison, 2004).
+The first geophysical airborne survey in Brazil occurred 60 years ago (1953) in the city of Sao Joao Del Rey, Minas Gerais (Hildebrand 2004).
+It was conducted by the Prospec Company, which later became Geomag.
+The survey utilized both magnetic and radiometric methods.
+The fixed wing aircraft used in the survey was the PBY-5 (Catalina).
+It was equipped with a Fluxgate magnetometer, which measured the total magnetic field, in the tail of the aircraft (Hildebrand 2004).
+The system was totally analogic and constructed using electromechanical units and an infinite series of valves.
+All the data processing was done manually because, at that time, analogic data was recorded, tabulated, corrected, interpolated and plotted on a cartographic base.
+The data were then presented in the form of a profile overlay on contour maps.
+All tracing was also manually completed.